 Aquatic biomes are flora and fauna that have adapted to watery habitats like lakes, streams, and oceans.
 They can include fish, mammals capable of holding their breath for long periods of time, algae, barnacles, kelp, coral reefs, and more.

 Freshwater habitats like freshwater lakes, ponds, rivers, streams, and wetlands.
 The plants in these areas have had to adapt to form hearty or large roots (if they live in streams), and to thrive in a watery habitat.
 Additionally, the fish and crustaceans that live in freshwater have adapted in a way that allows them to breathe freshwater, and rely on freshwater prey and plants to survive.
-The freshwater biome includes a rich community of flora and fauna that have adapted to live in This list includes but is not limited to:
+This list includes but is not limited to:

 Algae, cattails, flowering rush, bulrushes, moss, water lilies, duckweed, cranberries